Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Regency Club Suite (the upgrade tier with private lounge and concierge) or Two-Bedroom Suite for the family-of-four option.

-#9 in Maui for Family Holidays
+#9 in Maui for a Family Holiday

 The Westin Maui Resort and Spa, Ka'anapali